-What is de-materialization and how do I de-materialize my mutual fund investments?
+How do I de-materialize my mutual fund investments?

 The procedure to de-materialize is as below -

-2. Along with 2 Copies of the duly filled Dematerialization Form, submit 1 self-attested PAN card copy and self-attested mutual fund statement.
-(If you want to dematerialize 2 funds, then submit 4 dematerialization forms with your signature, 2 self-attested PAN card copy, 2 self-attested mutual fund statement and so on)
+- Along with 2 Copies of the duly filled De-materialization Form, submit 1 self-attested PAN card copy and self-attested mutual fund statement (if you want to dematerialize 2 schemes, then you will have to submit 4 de-materialization forms with your signature, 2 self-attested PAN card copies, 2 self-attested mutual fund statements, and so on).

 Total Investment Amount: